AdamElitzur/Blog-Article-Backups/clv2rndhy000h08lb4cux39vn.md

 Overall, my experience at the #HouseOfCode event was unforgettable.
 I got to showcase my work, network with passionate STEM professionals, and meet amazing student innovators from across the country.
 It was an honor to represent Florida’s 25th district at the Capitol.
 I can't wait to see what the future holds!

 Next year, I am considering applying to the Congressional App Challenge Alumni Advisory Board, and hopefully have the opportunity to help plan next year’s #HouseOfCode for all of the future winners!

+I would highly recommend creating an application, and submitting it to your local Congressional App Challenge.
+To see if your district participates, check this [page](https://www.congressionalappchallenge.us/students/participating-districts/).

+My advice is to code something that aims to solve a problem in your community.
+It doesn't have to be a mobile app, it could be also be a website, desktop app, or anything else in code.
+Many other winners used [MIT App Inventor](https://appinventor.mit.edu/) to build their apps, which is a powerful tool.

+Ideally, build something functional, not just an idea.
+The judges will be most impressed by apps that are working prototypes, not just concepts.
+Then, explain the impact and benefits clearly in your submission.
+Quantify the benefits if possible.

+While you are working, get help and constant feedback.
+Don't try to do it all alone.
+Reach out to mentors, classmates, teachers, or even local tech professionals to get input and assistance as you're building your app.

+## Register for the App Challenge

 You can register for the next App Challenge [here](https://www.congressionalappchallenge.us/)!
 For any app questions or personalized help with your project, feel free to leave a comment or schedule a call with me [here](https://cal.com/adamelitzur).